Proscription: Treason

-There were multiple reasons why the ancient Roman government may have desired to proscribe or attribute multiple other forms of pain.
-One of the most prevalent reasons for punishment are treason crimes, also known as lex maiestatis.
-Treason crimes consisted of a very broad and large number of regulations, and such crimes had a negative effect on the government.
-This list includes, but is not limited to: assisting an enemy in any way, Crimen Laesae Majestasis, acts of subversion and usurpation, offense against the peace of the state, offenses against the administration of justice, and violating absolute duties.
-Overall, crimes in which the state, emperor, the state's tranquility, or offenses against the good of the people would be considered treason, and, therefore, would constitute proscription.
-Some of these regulations are understandable and comparable to safety laws today.
-Others, like violating absolute duties, could very easily be accidents or circumstantial crises that would deserve punishment regardless.
+There were multiple reasons why the ancient Roman government may have adopted proscription.
+The Law of Majesty (lex maiestatis), or treason crime consisted of a range of measures.
+This included assisting an enemy in any way (crimen laesae majestasis), acts of subversion and usurpation, offenses against the peace of the state, offenses against the administration of justice, and violation of absolute duties.
+Overall, crimes in which the state, emperor, or the state's tranquility were implicated, or offenses against the good of the people, would be considered treason, and, therefore, would invoke proscription.
+Some of these measures were comparable to the public safety laws of modern times.
+Others, like violating absolute duties, could arise from accident or circumstance but would invoke punishment regardless.

-Punishments for treason were quite harsh and were meant to highlight the seriousness and shamefulness of the treason crimes committed.
-There were a variety of punishments for capital crimes, including death, loss of a freedman's status, loss of citizenship with a loss of family rights, and a loss of family rights only.
+Punishment for treason was harsh and meant to highlight the seriousness and shamefulness of the crime committed.
+There were a variety of punishments for capital crimes, including death, loss of freedman status, loss of citizenship with a loss of family rights, or loss of family rights only.
 Death was a very common punishment and was referred to as summum supplicium, or the "extreme penalty".
-The death sentence was often the punishment for all but the mildest forms of treason.
-Julius Caesar was an influential framer of the law on treason.
-The Interdiction from Water and Fire was a civil excommunication resulting in ultimate exile, which included forfeiture of citizenship and forfeiture of property.
-Those who were condemned would be deported to an island.
-Emperor Augustus frequently utilized this method of exile, as he desired to keep banished men from banding together in large groups.
-Such punishment was given for only the mildest forms of treason, in comparison to the death penalty, which served for most other treason crimes.
-Augustus also created the prefect, whose powers included the ability to banish, deport, or send to the mines.
-The prefect also heard appeals.
+Death was often the punishment for all but the mildest forms of treason.
+The so-called "interdiction from water and fire" was a civil excommunication practically resulting in exile, which included forfeiture of citizenship and property.
+The condemned would be deported to an island.
+Emperor Augustus frequently employed this method of exile as it kept banished men from banding together in groups.
+This punishment was reserved for only the mildest forms of treason, however, the death penalty invoked for most other cases.